This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-Italy, which has the 11th largest global construction market outside the United States, is of strong interest to U.S. exporters.
+Italy, which has the 12th largest global construction market outside the United States, is of strong interest to U.S. exporters.
 U.S. building products enjoy a reputation for quality and reliability in Italy, although not always up to Italian standards for aesthetic design, which is considered important even for the materials and components that end-users do not usually see.
 The Italian design and construction industry considers itself to be a world leader, in the same league as the United States, and is therefore interested in looking at unique or cutting-edge products and solutions.

-According to estimates from the National Association of Building Contractors (ANCE), investments in construction rose 16.4% in 2021 compared to the previous year, to around €147.9 billion.
-ANCE forecasts that the Italian construction industry will grow only 0.5% in 2022.
-The industry will remain at 2021’s robust levels because the market is still fueled by post-pandemic public works, and public incentives to make buildings more sustainable and more digital.
-In addition, there is increased demand for larger homes caused by the perception that teleworking and virtual schooling – widely implemented during the pandemic – will become a fixture of life for the next few years.
-However, the lack of additional incentives and uncertainties about the long-term economy will prevent the construction market from growing faster.
+According to estimates from the National Association of Building Contractors (ANCE), investments in construction rose 17.6% in 2022 compared to the previous year, to €162.9 billion.
+The industry continues to build on 2022’s robust levels because the market is still being fueled by post-pandemic public works and continuing public incentives to make buildings more sustainable and more digital.
+In addition, demand remains for larger homes, fed by the perception that teleworking and virtual schooling – widely implemented during the pandemic – will continue as a fixture of life.
+ANCE’s outlook for 2023 is that overall construction investment will continue to rise but at a much slower rate.
+The lack of additional incentives and uncertainties about the long-term economy will prevent the construction market from growing faster.
+Redevelopment of existing stock for housing purposes will contract on the previous year’s record levels (down 3.5%), but this will be made up for by continued growth in new housing construction (up 3%), private investments for non-residential buildings (up 6.5%), and public works (up 25%).
+ANCE still expects that most new housing and non-residential investments will be concentrated in a few cities in the north of Italy (Milan, Turin, and Bologna).

-ANCE forecasts that investments in public works will rise by 8.5% in 2022.
-This is mostly due to an estimated €4.3 billion in additional public works and construction coming from the NRRP in 2022.
-The NRRP overall foresees €108 billion in construction and related spending by 2026.
-Of these, 45% will be managed by local governments.
-In addition, the 2022 budget law foresees €39.6 billion in additional overall public works spending in the next 15 years to reinforce NRRP projects in the long term and to respond to infrastructure needs not covered by the NNRP.
+In 2022, the growth in public works was due partially to an increase in public works spending by Italy’s local governments and partially to acceleration of already-planned infrastructure spending so public entities could shift attention to the EU-financed post-pandemic recovery spending program, the National Resilience and Recovery Plan (NRRP).
+The NRRP foresees €108 billion in construction and related spending by 2026, of which 45% will be managed by local governments.
+ANCE’s estimate of 25% growth in public-works investments is mostly due to NRRP-funded tenders issued in 2022 reaching the execution stage.
+The 2022 budget law foresaw €39.6 billion in additional overall public works spending in the next 15 years to reinforce NRRP projects in the long term and to respond to infrastructure needs not covered by the NRRP.
 Of this, €10.8 billion will be for rail infrastructure and €10 billion for roads.
-In addition, the Government also committed €6 billion to continue the reconstruction of parts of central Italy hit by catastrophic earthquakes since 2009.
+This does not include the largest of the new projects to be financed outside the NRRP: the reactivation of a tender canceled in 2012 to build a 3.4 km bridge to connect the island of Sicily to mainland Italy.
+The Government of Italy hopes to begin bridge construction, at a cost exceeding €10 billion, in 2024.
+In addition, the government has committed €6 billion to continue reconstruction of parts of central Italy hit by catastrophic earthquakes since 2009.

 Italy is home to manufacturers of high-quality products and has access to European and global suppliers of competitively priced building products.
 U.S. suppliers must overcome shipping and regulatory costs and deliver on product performance and post-sales service requirements to compete on quality, reliability, and innovation, or they must provide a unique selling proposition.
-Regular direct engagement with distributors and buyers is often necessary to create and maintain sales and to distinguish specific product performance versus competitors.
+Regular direct engagement with distributors and buyers is often necessary to create and maintain sales and to distinguish specific product performance in relation to competitors.

 Leading Sub-Sector